lsilvapvt/jfrog-monitoring-workshop/workshop/content/concepts/02_jfrog_logs.md

 <br/>

-- Naming convention for for each log file:
+- Naming convention for each log file:
   - **Service log**: `<service-name>-service.log` - data on the service activity for each microservice
     Format:
     `Timestamp (UTC) [Service Type] [Level] [Trace Id] [Class and Line Number] [Thread] - Message`